GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 was not reliable and we often saw degraded app responsiveness during frame rendering.

-Recently we have moved over to web codecs, which can be used in web workers.
+Recently we have moved over to [WebCodecs](https://web.dev/webcodecs/), which can be used in web workers.
 This should enhance our ability to draw thumbnails for large amounts of layers  without impacting main thread performance.
 While the web worker implementation  is still in progress, we give an outline below of our existing main thread implementation.

 A video file contains multiple streams: video, audio, subtitles and so on that are 'muxed' together.
 To use WebCodecs, we first need to have a demuxed video